gavinhoward/bc/manuals/build.md

 `$DATAROOTDIR`, `$DATADIR`, `$MANDIR`, `$MAN1DIR`, and `$LOCALEDIR`, respectively.

+***WARNING***: Locales ignore the prefix because they *must* be installed at a fixed location to work at all.
+If you do not want that to happen, you must disable locales (NLS) completely.

 ***WARNING***: If the option is given, the value of the corresponding environment variable is overridden.